- Exhibits & Animals

 The loggerhead came to The Maritime Aquarium from Adventure Aquarium (New Jersey State Aquarium) in Camden, N.J.

 Because their populations have been drastically reduced, all species of sea turtles are federally protected.
 Several species make occasional summer appearances in Long Island Sound – green, loggerhead, leatherback and Kemp’s Ridley – then migrate to warmer southern waters in the fall.

-The sea turtles at The Maritime Aquarium are not suitable for release to the wild.
-Keeping them here represents a long-term commitment.
+Keeping sea turtles here at The Maritime Aquarium represents a long-term commitment.
 Green sea turtles take 20 to 50 years to reach maturity, and they can live for 80 to 100 years.